Analysis of a hybridizable discontinuous Galerkin scheme for the tangential control of the Stokes system: Conclusion

 \section{Conclusion}

 In this work, we considered a tangential Dirichlet boundary control problem for the Stokes equations.
 First, we established well-posedness and regularity results for the optimal control problem based on a weak mixed formulation of the PDE on polygonal domains.
-Next, we used an existing superconvergent HDG method to approximate the solution of the optimality system and established optimal superlinear convergence rates for the control under certain assumptions on the domain $\Omega$ and the desired state $\bm y_d$.
-However, the numerical experiments show higher convergence rates than our theoretical results; this maybe due to the higher local regularity of the control on individual edges of the domain.
+Next, we used an existing superconvergent HDG method to approximate the solution of the optimality system and established optimal convergence rates for the control under certain assumptions on the domain $\Omega$ and the desired state $\bm y_d$.
+However, the numerical experiments show higher convergence rates than our theoretical results; this may be due to the higher local regularity of the control on individual edges of the domain.
 This phenomenon is not present in Dirichlet boundary control problems for the Poisson equation.

-In the second part of this work \cite{GongMateosSinglerZhang1}, we use the techniques in \cite{HuMateosSinglerZhangZhang2} to analyze the optimal control problems but remove the restrictions on the domain and the desired state.

 As far as we are aware, this is the first work to explore the analysis of this tangential Dirichlet control problem of Stokes equations and the numerical analysis of a computational method for this problem.
-There are a number of topics that can be explored in the future, including using an energy space for the control (see \cite{MR3317816,MR3614013} for the Poisson equation), devising divergence free and pressure robust HDG schemes, and considering more complicated PDEs, such as the Oseen and Navier-Stokes equations.
-Also, it would be interesting to investigate the higher order convergence rate phenomenon observed here.
+There are a number of topics that can be explored in the future, including using standard conforming finite elements for this problem, using an energy space for the control (see \cite{MR3317816,MR3614013,MR3824871} for the Poisson equation), devising divergence free and pressure robust HDG schemes, and considering more complicated PDEs, such as the Oseen and Navier-Stokes equations.